Interested in becoming an editor for Polyphony Lit? Take our editorial training course and join the staff!

 -

-At Polyphony Lit, we look for creative nonfiction pieces that are written in the style of personal essays or short memoirs.
+At Polyphony Lit, we look for creative nonfiction pieces that are written in the style of short personal memoirs.
 We are looking for pieces that are informal, flexible in form, and most importantly, personal.
 Personal discovery is the keystone of a personal essay.
 Self-revelation, human experiences, humor, and flexibility of form are all aspects that we look for in pieces we publish as creative non-fiction.

 -

-We do not look for op-ed pieces, critical analyses, research papers, or academic essays (unless the academic essay in question takes a creative approach and is written as a personal reflection).
+We do not look for op-ed pieces, critical analyses, research papers, or academic essays.

 -